 In Florida, tenants are entitled to a range of protections that ensure fair and respectful treatment throughout their rental experience.

-They have the right to live in a safe and habitable property and must be given all necessary disclosures before moving in.
+They have the right to live in a safe and habitable rental and must be given all necessary disclosures before moving in.
+They may not simply withhold rent unless a legally valid reason applies and proper written notice is provided to the landlord.

 Tenants are also protected under the Fair Housing Act, which guarantees equal treatment regardless of background.

-Additionally, landlords are required to provide at least 24 hours’ notice before entering the rental unit, helping preserve the tenant’s privacy and peace of mind.
+Additionally, Landlords shall provide at least 24 hours’ notice before entering the rental property, helping preserve the tenant’s privacy and peace of mind.

 Tenant Responsibilities

-Tenants have a responsibility to uphold their end of the rental agreement by paying rent on time and following all terms outlined in the lease.
+Tenants have a responsibility to uphold their end of the rental agreement by making rent payments on time and following all terms outlined in the rental contract.

-They are expected to keep the unit clean and sanitary, take good care of the property, and avoid causing any intentional damage.
-If they plan to end a periodic tenancy or break a fixed-term lease, they must notify the landlord in advance.
+They are expected to keep the unit clean and sanitary, maintain dwelling unit, and avoid causing any intentional damage.
+If they plan to terminate the rental agreement, periodic tenancy or break a fixed-term lease, they must notify the landlord in advance.

 Landlord Rights & Responsibilities in Florida

-After establishing a rental agreement with a tenant in Florida, you automatically acquire certain rights.
+After establishing a rental agreement with a tenant in Florida, the landlord automatically acquires certain rights.

 Landlords Rights